 Chuck Roast $14–$20/lb

-Because you’re buying a balanced share (not steak-only), the blended cost-per-pound can be competitive for households that consistently buy premium, grass-finished beef.
+Because you’re purchasing a balanced assortment — not steak-only — the blended cost-per-pound can be competitive for households that consistently buy premium grass-finished beef.

 Why Grass-Finished Matters in the Cost Conversation

 Not all “grass-fed” beef is grass-finished.
-Some cattle are grass-fed early and then grain-finished—changing both the feeding program and the pricing comparison.
+Some cattle are grass-fed early and then grain-finished, which changes both feeding protocols and pricing comparisons.

-Ferguson Farms bulk shares are 100% grass-fed & 100% grass-finished and raised with no GMOs, no added hormones, and no antibiotics.
+When comparing bulk beef pricing, it’s important to confirm the finishing standard.
+Ferguson Farms shares are 100% grass-fed & 100% grass-finished, raised without GMOs, added hormones, or antibiotics.

 Man standing over a chest freezer stocked with bulk grass-fed beef